Virgin Media One: Youth and music programming

 When it launched TV3 aired a strand of programming called Gimme 3, targeting 6-12-year-olds between 16:00 to 17:00 and every Sunday from 07:30 to 10:00.
 It was presented by Hector Ó hEochagáin and Clodagh Freeman.
-The strand aired programming such as The Ren and Stimpy Show, Conan the Adventurer, Conan and the Young Warriors, The Hot Rod Dogs and Cool Car Cats, Loggerheads, Salty's Lighthouse and The Brothers Flub.
+The strand aired programming such as The Ren & Stimpy Show, Conan the Adventurer, Conan and the Young Warriors, The Hot Rod Dogs and Cool Car Cats, Loggerheads, Salty's Lighthouse and The Brothers Flub.
 Gimme 3 was cancelled in 1999, but cartoons remained on the channel every weekend morning until 2003.
+One month into its existence, the channel's children's programming was minimal in comparison to Network 2's.

 On Saturday mornings the channel aired teenage-skewed programming between 08:00 to 11:00, airing shows such as The Adventures of Pete & Pete, City Guys, One World, Malibu, CA and USA High.
 Exam Countdown, presented by Ray D'Arcy, was shown for 4 weeks in 2001at 10:30am on Saturday and Sunday, as it led up to the Leaving Certificate Exams.

 On bank holidays and during the December holiday period, TV3 regularly airs films targeting kids and families.
 In press reports TV3 are expected to launch a children's channel called 3Kids as part of its digital channels which were expected to launch in 2013.
 As of August 2013, TV3 has failed to announce a launch date for the channel at its autumn 2013 press call.
 In June 2016, 3Kids launched as its own programming block initially on 3e before moving to be3 in January 2017 following the launch of the latter.

 In 1998, TV3 aired its own version of the pan-European chart music show Pepsi Chart Show which featured live performances from the Top 40 singles chart.
 It was broadcast mainly in London and was hosted by Sarah O'Flaherty.
 Every Saturday morning at 10:00 (and Thursday at midnight), TV3 aired a music video show hosted by Darragh Purcell called Pop on 3 which had a broad music policy.
 This was later replaced by The Sound Room, also hosted by Darragh Purcell.

 In 2001, Dynamite TV aired on Sunday afternoons at 17:00, with repeats on Saturday mornings at 11:00.
 This show had no presenter or voice-overs, just providing text on screen to go along with the music videos which were mainly Top 40 songs.

 In 2003, similar to Video Hits on Australian television, TV3 aired a music video show called Music3 (pronounced as "Music Cubed") where viewers selected their favourite music videos from a list shown on 3Text and occasionally on screen.
 The show aired every night between 01:00 to 04:00 and running from July to December.
 Viewers were invited to send text messages to the show and to send in requests via a premium rate phone number.